 - Burning while urinating

-- A thin white or gray vaginal discharge
+- A thin white, gray or green vaginal discharge

 - Pain, itching, or burning in the vagina